apoorvsharma03/apoorvsharma03/README.md

 ### Hey! 👋, I'm Apoorv 🙂

-Hi 👋 I'm Apoorv, a developer from India!
-I'm currently doing my Bachelors in Technology, majoring in Computer Science.
-Hit me up if you want to collaborate ✌️
+A developer from India, I'm currently doing my Bachelors in Technology majoring in Computer Science.
+I'm always up to collaborate so hit me up if you want to!

 <!--
 **apoorvsharma03/apoorvsharma03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.